-In private monopolisation, article 2, paragraph 5 of the AML explicitly makes the creation of the "substantial restraint of competition" a prerequisite.
-The courts have held that "establishing, maintaining, or strengthening the state in which a certain entrepreneur or a certain group of entrepreneurs can control the market at will by being, to some extent, free to influence price, quality, quantity and other various conditions after competition itself has lessened".
-The Exclusionary Private Monopolisation Guidelines (as of 28 October 2009) provide basic factors for the assessment of such effect, including the market share and ranking of the undertaking in the relevant market, the conditions of competition and competitors, entry barriers, users' countervailing bargaining power, efficiencies and other consumer welfare protection concerns.
+In private monopolisation, article 2, paragraph 5 of the AML explicitly makes the creation of the 'substantial restraint of competition' a prerequisite.
+The courts have held that 'substantial restraint of competition' means 'establishing, maintaining, or strengthening the state in which a certain entrepreneur or a certain group of entrepreneurs can control the market at will by being, to some extent, free to influence price, quality, quantity, and other various conditions after competition itself has lessened'.
+The Exclusionary Private Monopolisation Guidelines provide basic factors for the assessment of such effect, including the market share and ranking of the undertaking in the relevant market, the conditions of competition and competitors, entry barriers, users' countervailing bargaining power, efficiencies and other consumer welfare protection concerns.

-With regard to unfair trade practices, the AML is understood to make the "likeliness of impeding fair competition" a prerequisite.
-The court and the JFTC's guidelines evaluate "the likeliness of impeding fair competition" according to the context of each specific category of conduct listed as an unfair trade practice.
-In general, it is understood that this test examines the same factors as the test for "substantial restraint of competition" and requires a lower standard of anticompetitive effect than that required under private monopolisation.
+With regard to unfair trade practices, the AML is understood to make the 'likeliness of impeding fair competition' a prerequisite.
+The court and the JFTC's guidelines evaluate 'the likeliness of impeding fair competition' according to the context of each specific category of conduct listed as an unfair trade practice.
+In general, it is understood that this test requires a lower standard of anti-competitive effect than that required under private monopolisation.